top of page

 The word tattoo comes from the Polynesian word ‘ta’ which means striking something and the Tahitian word ‘tatau’ which means ‘to mark something’.

-The western word "tattoo" was brought to Europe by the explorer James Cook, when he returned in 1769 from his first voyage to Tahiti and New Zealand.
+The western word "tattoo" was brought to Europe by the explorer and colonialist Captain James Cook, when he returned in 1769 from his first voyage to Tahiti and New Zealand.
 In his narrative of the voyage, he refers to an operation called "tattoo".

 The Polynesian people believed that a person’s “mana”- their spiritual power or life force, is displayed through their tattoo.
 The vast majority of what we know today about these ancient arts has been passed down through legends, songs, and ritual ceremonies.
 Elaborate geometrical designs which were often added to, renewed, and embellished throughout the life of the individual until they covered the entire body.